-(a) Using demand and supply analysis, explain why road congestion will worsen in [4] Singapore.
-[2] (b) (i) Explain the type of externality mentioned in Extract 1. (ii) Explain why congestion may be viewed as a source of market failure.
-[5] (c) With reference to the data, account for the difference in public transport [4] ridership in Singapore and Tokyo. (d) Evaluate the effectiveness of only using electronic road pricing as a means of [8] controlling congestion levels on existing roads. (e) Explain the meaning of market power.
-[1] ii) Discuss the economic implications of having shorter operating licenses in [6] the rail industry.
+(a) Using demand and supply analysis, explain why road congestion will worsen in Singapore.
+[4] (b) (i) Explain the type of externality mentioned in Extract 1.
+[2] (ii) Explain why congestion may be viewed as a source of market failure.
+[5] (c) With reference to the data, account for the difference in public transport ridership in Singapore and Tokyo.
+[4] (d) Evaluate the effectiveness of only using electronic road pricing as a means of controlling congestion levels on existing roads.
+[8] (e) (i) Explain the meaning of market power.
+[1] "There have been suggestions to merge the separate rail operators to reap costs savings". (ii) Discuss the desirability of having only 1 rail operator.
+[6]

-Total: 30m
+Total: 30 m